Bulgaria for Archaeologists: Ancient History, written in Gold

 B, D, Overnight in Stara Zagora in a 2* family-run property.

 Day 7 - Thursday: Stara ZAGORA – NESEBAR (220 km)

-Your day will start with a memorable visit to the Neolithic dwellings museum, hidden under the street level of modern Stara Zagora.
+In the morning, start your day with a memorable visit to the Neolithic dwellings museum.
+It is hidden under the street level of modern Stara Zagora.
 You will see well preserved Neolithic dwellings, used by the people who settled over here at the end of the 7th and the beginning of the 6th Millennium B.C.
 An oven, stone grinders, some early Neolithic earthenware, pre-history Idols and house-models are really impressive.
 You can spend hours in this small museum, admiring the pure beauty of the Neolithic art.
-You will also visit the new Archaeological Museum which keeps a rich collection of Roman period’s artefacts of Augusta Trajana.
+You will also visit the new Archaeological Museum which keeps a rich collection of Roman period’s artifacts of Augusta Trajana.

 Leave Stara Zagora and drive east to Karanovo, only 35 km away.
 Here you will visit 2 sites: Karanovo 1 is the largest settlement tell in the territory of Europe.
 Seven consecutive archaeological cultural strata have been found in it, reflecting the stages of development of the material culture of the prehistoric society in Thrace.
 The strata prove that there had been settlements in the course of 4 millennia – from the 6th millennium B.C.(early New Stone Age) to the 2nd millennium B.C.(early Bronze Age).
 As a result of the investigations, the Karanovo chronological system has been worked out, serving as a standard in the synchronization of the European pre-historical cultures.